gohugoio/hugo/content/en/templates/output-formats.md

 the `Page` front matter or in the site configuration (either for all sites or per language).

-Example from site config file`:
+Example from site config file:

 {{< code-toggle file="config" >}}
 [outputs]